ermakovich/pptr-mock-server/README.md

 ### Basic usage

-Once you have an instance of [MockRequest](docs/api.md#mockrequest) you can pass it to your tests for registering mock responses:
+Once you have an instance of a [MockRequest](docs/api.md#mockrequest) you can pass it to your tests for registering mock responses:

 ```JavaScript
 const responseConfig = { body: { result: 'ok' } }